-Wright Commercial Litigation represents clients throughout the Dallas-Fort Worth area in claims based on the Texas Deceptive Trade Practices-Consumer Protection Act (DTPA), often on a contingency basis.
-The DTPA is designed to protect a purchaser from deceptive, unlawful, or unconscionable business practices and acts related to the sale or lease of goods or services, like fraudulent inducement to purchase.
-Most states have similar laws focused on consumer protection, yet Texas is unique in defining a “consumer” to include businesses with less than $25 million in assets.
-That means the DTPA in Texas can apply to many types of deceptive business practices and commercial transactions involving up to $500,000, in addition to ordinary purchases by an individual.
+Wright Commercial Litigation represents clients throughout the Dallas-Fort Worth area in claims based on the Texas Deceptive Trade Practices-Consumer Protection Act (DTPA), often on a contingency or hybrid fee basis.
+The DTPA is designed to protect a purchaser from deceptive, unlawful, or unconscionable business practices related to the sale or lease of goods or services, such as those involving a fraudulent inducement to purchase.
+Most states have similar laws focused on consumer protection, yet Texas is unique in defining a “consumer” to also include businesses so long as they have less than $25 million in assets.
+That means the DTPA in Texas can apply to many types of deceptive practices and commercial transactions involving up to $500,000, in addition to ordinary purchases by an individual.

 The DTPA statute in Texas has complex procedural and substantive requirements though, so it is crucial to have an experienced deceptive trade practices attorney on your side to make sure all the boxes are checked before a lawsuit is brought in order to avoid delay and leverage the statute’s remedial provisions to their fullest potential.

-Wright Commercial Litigation has gained, by experience, deep knowledge of the statute’s intricacies and worked in the past to achieve favorable results for both individuals and businesses throughout Allen, Collin County, and the Dallas area who were harmed by deceptive business practices.
+Wright Commercial Litigation has gained, by experience, deep knowledge of the statute’s intricacies and worked in the past to achieve favorable results for both individuals and businesses throughout Texas, in McKinney, Collin County, and the Dallas-Fort Worth area harmed by deceptive business practices.

 How the DTPA Protects Consumers and Business Purchasers in Dallas-Fort Worth

 The DTPA protects a purchaser from false, deceptive, or misleading practices, breach of warranty, and other unfair conduct.
-The statute itself contains a “laundry list” of activities that are deemed automatic violations, including:
+The statute itself contains a “laundry list” of activities deemed to be automatic violations, including: